prostiwlsn/YT2mp3TGBot/README.md

 # prostiwlsn-s-YT2mp3Bot
-Telegram bot for downloading YouTube videos
+Telegram bot for converting YouTube videos to mp3 using VideoLibrary

 ffmpeg required